Data Governance News: Updates for Small Businesses

 The EU AI Act's obligations for general-purpose AI (GPAI) models took effect on 2 August 2025.
 Providers of GPAI models must now comply with transparency requirements including maintaining technical documentation, publishing content usage policies, and implementing copyright compliance measures.

-The next major milestone is 2 August 2026, when obligations for high-risk AI systems in Annex III and transparency rules under Article 50 come into force.
+The next major milestone was originally 2 August 2026, when obligations for high-risk AI systems in Annex III and transparency rules under Article 50 were due to come into force.
 Penalties for non-compliance are significant: up to €35 million or 7% of worldwide turnover for prohibited practices.

 What to do: If your organisation develops or deploys AI systems that serve EU users, review the EU AI Act risk classification.
-Most businesses using off-the-shelf AI tools like Copilot are deployers rather than providers, but deployers of high-risk AI systems will have their own obligations from August 2026.
+Most businesses using off-the-shelf AI tools like Copilot are deployers rather than providers, but deployers of high-risk AI systems will have their own obligations once the deadline arrives.

 Late 2024 — Early 2025